13 Most Sustainable Eco-Lodges in British Columbia

 A 4-star hotel, Nimmo Bay Wilderness Resort is located in Mackenzie Sound, near Mount Waddington on the Little Nimmo Bay.
 For anyone who’s hoping for an immersive stay that’s enriched with nature, it is the place to go.

-Staying at the Nimmo Bay Wilderness Resort allows you to become one with nature; you’ll be surrounded by the Great Bear Rainforest on one side and the cerulean lake on the other.
-This makes it the perfect place to capture all the photographs you’ll want because let’s be honest, the views are nothing short of stunning.
+Staying at the Nimmo Bay Wilderness Resort allows you to become one with nature; the Great Bear Rainforest will surround you on one side, and the cerulean lake on the other.
+This makes it the perfect place to capture all the photographs you’ll want because, let’s be honest, the views are nothing short of stunning.

-This eco-lodge’s promise of sustainability goes back a few years when it installed a Pelton wheel hydroelectric system in 1982, which used water melted from snow to power the house.
+Its promise of sustainability goes back a few years, when it installed a Pelton wheel hydroelectric system in 1982, which used water melted from snow to power the house.
 All cabins are intertidal and hidden well between the trees, so you’re truly isolated.
-Of course, with all these practises, Nimmo Resort has looked towards several green initiatives, and is the perfect place to go.
+Of course, with all these practices, Nimmo Resort has looked towards several green initiatives and is the perfect place to go.

 Tweedsmuir Park Lodge

-Tweedsmuir Park Lodge is not the place for the faint-hearted; the 3 star lodge is where adventurists head to bear watch more specifically grizzly bears.
+Tweedsmuir Park Lodge is not the place for the faint-hearted; the 3-star lodge is where adventurists head to bear watch, specifically grizzly bears.
 If you or your kids are fascinated with bears and would like to become their paw-ls, then Tweedsmuir Park Lodge is your perfect fit.
-This eco-lodge offers even more kinds of nature activities, like fishing, hiking and bird watching.
+This eco-lodge offers more kinds of nature activities like fishing, hiking, and bird watching.

 Siwash Lake Wilderness Resort

 Imagine spending your days in a luxury tent where you’re able to be one with nature but also from the comfort of a soft bed.
-Imagine sleeping below twinkling stars and waking up to the morning birds, who sweetly chirp from nearby trees.
+Imagine sleeping below twinkling stars and waking to the morning birds, who sweetly chirp from nearby trees.
 No, you’re not dreaming; this is the stay guests experience at the Siwash Lake Wilderness Resort.
+It is not too far from Wells Gray Provincial Park, which is one of the hidden gems in BC.

-British Columbia’s proud luxury eco-lodge, the Siwash Lake Wilderness Resort is truly the most ideal place to stay.
-The resort offers guests the choice of staying at a luxurious suite from their main Ranch House or in a rustic Cariboo log barn.
-If guests want to truly experience nature, they can glamp at the resort’s Star Camp, a stellar tent where you can stargaze all night.
+British Columbia’s proud luxury eco-resort, the Siwash Lake Wilderness Resort, is truly the most ideal place to stay.
+The resort offers guests the choice of staying in a luxurious suite from their main Ranch House or a rustic Cariboo log barn.
+If guests want to experience nature truly, they can glamp at the resort’s Star Camp, a stellar tent where you can stargaze all night.

-Amazingly, the resort keeps its hold on sustainability by using a photovoltaic power system, using wood-burning furnaces for heating the lodge and employing biodegradable cleaning products only.
-The resort uses a grey-water system to recycle water and composts all leftovers of its organic food.
+Amazingly, the resort keeps its hold on sustainability by using a photovoltaic power system, using wood-burning furnaces to heat the lodge, and employing biodegradable cleaning products only.
+The resort uses a greywater system to recycle water and composts all leftovers of its organic food.

 Chilko Experience Wilderness Resort